1. Home

 4. Assessment & Feedback Case Studies

-5. Case Study: Using a rubric for open ended assessment
+5. Case Study: Using a rubric for open-ended assessment

-Case Study: Using a rubric for open ended assessment
+Case Study: Using a rubric for open-ended assessment

-Dr Sabina Gheduzzi (Department of Mechanical Engineering)
+Dr Sabina Gheduzzi – Dept of Mechanical Engineering

 Background context